U.S. duties spare Apple gadgets but hit cloud industry

 In an earlier round of tariffs on $50 billion of goods, the Trump administration removed proposals on flat-panel television sets for the final list in June.

 The new list would also spare fitness trackers from Fitbit Inc, which had said in a comment letter to regulators that the tariffs would compromise its own investment in the United States.
-Fitbit shares were up 0.6 percent to $5.48 after hours.
+Fitbit shares closed down 1 percent on Monday.

+"We welcome this development and we appreciate the administration's time and effort to listen to industry and consumer concerns," a Fitbit spokeswoman told Reuters.

 However, some products that help computer networks operate, such as routers, will remain on the new list, the official said.
 That could affect smaller technology firms such as Eero, a startup company that makes home routers and had asked to be exempted from the tariffs.
 Altogether about 300 product categories were given reprieves, including some non-tech consumer devices such as bicycle helmets and baby car seats.